Glasscan/MorningShiningCheese/README.txt

 Jonathan Wong
 jmw35

+The rdt directory should contain:
+  RDT.java
+  RDTSegment.java
+  TimeoutHandler.java
+  Utility.java
+  TestCLient.java
+  TestServer.java
+  Their respective class files, and this txt file.

 Known Issues:
   The printing of data from RDT.receive is sequential and may overlap with some text from other System.out statements.